 There are many reasons for this 10-year plus designation.
 Web technology changes rapidly.
-The Internet of 2020 is very different from the Internet in 2010.
-Ten years ago, mobile design was just coming into practice and wasn’t even widely implemented or standardized.
+The Internet of 2023 is very different from the Internet in 2010.
+Thirteen years ago, mobile design was just coming into practice and wasn’t even widely implemented or standardized.
 Today it is.

-Those are just two examples of how much can change in a decade.
-What will the industry look like 10 years from now?
-If you are hiring a developer with at least 10 years of experience in the industry you can be reasonably sure they have at least rolled with the punches, updated their skills, and made large transitions across a quickly changing technological and business landscape.
+Those are just two examples of how much can change in a little over a decade.
+What will the industry look like 13 years from now?
+When you are learning how to hire a web designer make sure to hire a developer with at least 10 years of experience in the industry you can be reasonably sure they have at least rolled with the punches, updated their skills, and made large transitions across a quickly changing technological and business landscape.

 Conversely, someone hanging out their shingle last week with less than 10 years of experience may know only one way to build a website and may not even have extensive experience in that one approach.
 They have not yet had to adapt to wide industry changes and challenges.
 They have not had to learn entire new sets of skills to stay relevant.